“Adapt what is useful, reject what is useless, and add what is specifically your own.”- Bruce Lee

 As someone who struggled with anxiety, I cared far too much about what other people thought about me.
 I won’t go into much detail, but I will say this…

-Fuck their opinions.
-Fuck their validation.
-Fuck it so hard that it swings around and kicks your ass further toward the life you want.
+Ignore their opinions.
+Ignore their validation.
+Ignore it so hard that it swings around and kicks your ass further toward the life you want.

 Caring about what others think about you, or your work, is the single greatest deterrent from living the life you want.